Mubina04/rsschool-cv/cv.md

 That’s exactly what I met in the frontend direction in 2020, and it’s very interesting to me.

 I am currently studying at the Pedagogical Institute in my hometown.
 But I don’t want to work as a math teacher at school or university.
-Unfortunately I don’t live in the capital and there are no IT centers in our city that are very good.
+Unfortunately I don’t live in the capital and there is no IT centers in our city that are very good.
 So I really want to study the frontend thoroughly and then teach other people.

 I want to replicate the programming language and technology I learned, and then learn more about the IT industry, especially web programming.